 CarbonBuilt’s core technology emerged out of the Samueli School of Engineering and Institute for Carbon Management at the University of California, Los Angeles (UCLA).
 Led by Gaurav Sant, a third-generation civil engineer, the UCLA team demonstrated that dilute CO2 streams such as those from industrial emissions could be cost-effectively converted into concrete using widely available low-cost and low-carbon materials.

-Sant and his team developed the Reversa™ process, which injects CO₂ emissions directly from industrial sources (like cement, bio-energy, and natural gas plants) into a new formulation for concrete, where it is converted into calcium carbonate (limestone) as it cures permanently storing the emissions in the concrete where they are no longer a threat to the environment.
-The Reversa process reduces emissions by at least 50 percent relative to traditional concrete production.
+That core technology has become CarbonBuilt’s Reversa™ process, which injects CO₂ emissions directly from industrial sources (like cement, bio-energy, and natural gas plants) into a new formulation for concrete.
+CO₂ is absorbed and converted into calcium carbonate (limestone) as it cures permanently storing the emissions in the concrete where they are no longer a threat to the environment.
+The Reversa process reduces emissions by more than 50 percent relative to traditional concrete production.

 A world in which global economic prosperity

 is no longer a threat to the climate.